hatonthecat/Open-Source-Car/README.md

 That is because these engines are potentially much simpler, and do not all (or any) require a crankshaft.
 While I've thought of [electric](https://www.youtube.com/watch?v=LYQ2PiX_Z9o) motors, I've been exploring a basic commuter car that many could use, in places where electric charging is not feasible or simple.

+https://www.eenewseurope.com/en/qorvo-set-to-go-head-to-head-with-ti-on-gan-ipm-power-modules could this power a golf cart?
+2kW is a very light golf cart.

 Of course, these are state of the art engines that haven't been sold to the market yet, and passenger vehicles for commuters, rather than pickup truck engines as in the opposed 3-cylinder (v6-like in terms of power) [Ford F150](https://news.yahoo.com/achates-engine-ford-f-150-pickup-targets-37-163000315.html)https://news.yahoo.com/achates-engine-ford-f-150-pickup-targets-37-163000315.html target a price tag above $36,000, sometimes $43,000 for the more advanced engines that offer 37mpg.
 Thus i would like to focus on an extremely efficient 1 or 2 cylinder engine (or single, opposed piston engine).

 I was piqued by this topic when I read about one of the most efficient engines, the Honda Super Cub, which is also historically, one of the best selling motorcycles since the 1950s: